Credal Bayesian Deep Learning: Conclusion

 \section{Conclusion}

-We presented IBNNs, a generalization of BNNs that allows to distinguish between AU and EU, and to quantify them.
-We showed how they can be used to specify a set of outputs that enjoys probabilistic guarantees, and we applied them to safety-critical settings.
+We presented CBDL, a procedure that can be seen as a non-condensed, uncountably infinite ensemble of BNNs, carried out using only finitely many elements.
+It allows to distinguish between predictive AU and EU, and to quantify them.
+We showed how it can be used to specify a set of outputs -- the IHDR -- that enjoys probabilistic guarantees.
+We showed empirically that it improves on the Bayesian state of the art at gauging predictive AU and EU, and we also demonstrated its downstream tasks capabilities.